 Visiting the dentist makes me nervous.
 Can you help me feel more at ease?

 Here in Dr. Phillips, we always prioritize our patients’ comfort.
-That’s why we offer several enjoyable amenities throughout our office space, including conveniently placed televisions in the treatment rooms, headphones that suppress noise, comfy neck pillows, and plenty of blankets.
-If you need a stronger approach to relax, nitrous oxide (“laughing gas”) and oral sedatives are also available upon request to help ease away those negative emotions.
+That’s why we offer several enjoyable amenities throughout our dental office space, including conveniently placed televisions in the treatment rooms, headphones that suppress noise, comfy neck pillows, and plenty of blankets.
+If you need a stronger approach to relax, oral sedatives are available upon request to help ease away those negative emotions.

 I know that X-rays are necessary, but I don’t want to be exposed to dangerous radiation.
 Do you use digital radiography?

 Yes!
 Digital X-rays require up to 80-90% less radiation than their traditional counterparts, which makes them much safer.